 Type the following line in the Terminal to add a user to 'vboxsf' group.
 This step is necessary in order to use the VB's 'Shared Folder' feature.

-Part 2 – How to administer Linux (Ubuntu) via the web browser.
+Part 2 – How to administer Linux (Ubuntu) via the web browser

 Cockpit is an open-source easy-to-use web-based server manager developed by Red Hat to be efficient at monitoring and administering several servers at the same time without any interference.
 So, to ease our Ubuntu Linux post-installation we will be using Cockpit.

 – This tool was originally written for RHEL family Linux distributions.
 Cockpit interacts directly with the operating system from a real Linux session in a browser with easy to use interface.